 What you write in Phase II is essentially a high-level computer program.
 The elements and syntax of the language you use are described in the Phase II Proposal Instructions.
 We do not produce paper copies of this document, but it is available on-line in PDF format.
 The Phase II Proposal Instructions include a linked table of contents and an index.

 You will be provided with Phase II support and information from STScI, much of which has been recently updated.
-Whether or not you are an experienced HST user, you should carefully review this package and the HST Phase II Proposal web page before beginning to construct your Phase II program.
+Whether or not you are an experienced HST user, you should carefully review this package and the HST Phase II Proposal instructions before beginning to construct your Phase II program.

 Each approved program has been assigned a Program Coordinator (PC) as identified in your acceptance letter from the STScI Director.
 Your PC will contact you to introduce themselves and help you get started with the Phase II process.
 He or she will provide you with your Phase II submission deadline and discuss our policies for delayed submissions and program changes.
 Please be sure to read this communication carefully and discuss any questions you may have with your PC.